Shingai Shoniwa: Music career

 Critical response to Shingai's performance has largely been positive.
 Rolling Stone magazine said that "Shingai is a living, breathing manifestation of the rock & roll spirit, with a voice that is equal parts Iggy Pop and Billie Holiday."
 In her stage persona, Shingai looks like what the New Yorker called "an African supermodel", and she frequently performs in bare feet while wearing face paint or fur hats on stage.

 Shingai has provided backing vocals for different indie rock, electronic, and punk rock artists including, Guillemots with their song "Made Up Love Song#43" and "Over the Stairs".
 Shingai made an appearance on Annie Lennox's 2007 album, Songs Of Mass Destruction on the single "Sing".
 The track, about the fight against HIV and AIDS, included 22 other renowned female artists such as Madonna, Melissa Etheridge, Gladys Knight, and Celine Dion.

 Shingai, along with Patti Smith and Juliette Lewis, helped celebrate Jack Daniel's birthday in Lynchburg, Tennessee, on 13 October 2007.
 The three were joined by The New Silver Cornet Band for the show, which took place at the company's distillery.
 The event was part of the 157th birthday celebrations for Jack Daniel, who was born in September 1850.
 The Birthday JD Set opened to specially invited guests and competition winners only.

 On 19 November 2009, Shingai performed with rapper Dizzee Rascal at the Royal Albert Hall for an event to raise money for charity.
 Additional collaboration of Shingai with Rascal related to a version of the latter's song "Holiday".

 Shingai is credited for vocals of Dennis Ferrer's "Hey Hey" dance/house track, released in late November 2009.

 On 31 December 2009 Shingai was featured in the Annual Hootenanny 2010 show (aired by BBC), where she performed together with Jools Holland a version of "Don't Upset the Rhythm" and contributed to the vocals of tail-song "Down By The Riverside".

 In 2013, Shingai appeared on the album Chrome Black Gold by Chrome Hoof, singing lead on four tracks.
 She also made appearances live with the band.

 She released her first solo album, Too Bold, in October 2020.

 On June 25, 2021 Mark Knight from Toolroom Records released his first album of original music entitled Untold Business with a track titled "Feel The Pressure" featuring Shingai on vocals.
+Later that summer she served as curator for the Southbank Centre's Summer Reunion shows.